suit-wg/architecture/draft-ietf-suit-architecture.md

   IoT device, and the detailed functionality varies throughout different implementations.

+* Microcontroller (MCU for microcontroller unit): An MCU is a compact integrated circuit designed for use in embedded systems.
+A typical microcontroller includes a processor, memory (RAM and flash), input/output (I/O) ports and other features connected via some bus on a single chip.
+The term 'system on chip (SoC)' is often used for these types of devices.

+* System on Chip (SoC): An SoC is an integrated circuit that integrates all components of a computer, such as CPU, memory, input/output ports, secondary storage, etc.

+* Homogeneous Storage Architecture (HoSA): A device that stores all firmware components in the same way, for example in a file system or in flash memory.

+* Heterogeneous Storage Architecture (HeSA): A device that stores at least one firmware component differently from the rest, for example a device with an external, updatable radio, or a device with internal and external flash memory.

 The following entities are used:

 * Author: The author is the entity that creates the firmware image.